 In Japan, education is compulsory roughly from the age of 6 to the age of 15.
 The school year begins in April, so almost all children who have turned 6 by April 1 each year enter elementary school.
 After completing six years of basic education at elementary school, they move on to junior high school, which they attend for three years before graduating.

 Power Lunch at Japanese Schools A look at school lunches in Japan, which provide not just nutrition but also instruction in healthy eating habits to last a lifetime.

 There are no entrance examinations or tuition fees for public elementary and junior high schools, and textbooks are distributed free of charge.
 Parents or guardians’ main expenses are uniforms, supplementary materials, lunch fees, and charges for school trips.
 Many private elementary and junior high schools offer a better chance of getting into top high schools, however, and attract numerous applicants despite sometimes staggering tuition fees.

 The school participation rate for the years of compulsory education in Japan is one of the highest in the world at 99.8%.
-Before attending elementary school, many children also attend preschool from the age of 3, but this is optional and costs money.
+Before attending elementary school, many children also attend preschool from the age of 3, but this is optional.

 Foreign children who live in Japan are not legally required to attend school, but if they wish to do so, they can receive free education and textbooks at public elementary and junior high schools, just as Japanese children do.

 After completing compulsory education, students have a number of choices.
 There are many different kinds of institutions for study from 15 to 18, including standard high schools offering general education, as well as agricultural, industrial, and commercial high schools.
 It is also possible to study for a high school diploma at night school or via correspondence while working.
 There are five-year kōtō senmon gakkō (colleges of technology) too, which combine general education with specialist technical training.
 In Japan, 98.1% of junior high school graduates continue their education in one of the above ways.